peacecorps/mapping-toolkit/README.md

 [Mapping and the Power of the Crowd: Peace Corps' Response to Disaster in Vanuatu] (http://passport.peacecorps.gov/2015/04/03/mapping-and-the-power-of-the-crowd-peace-corps-response-to-disaster-in-vanuatu/).
 April 3, 2015, by Courtney Clark.
 Peace Corps Passport.

 [OSM Humanitarian and Government Case Studies] (http://osmlab.github.io/basket/)

+["For government, OpenStreetMap is more than excellent data.
+It's a transformation",] (http://openstreetmap.us/2015/03/government-and-openstreetmap/) March 2015, by Mikel Maron.
+OpenStreetMap.US

 ##Promoting Diversity in Mapping